Tutorial setup

 $ ./find_exclude.py %gcc ^mpich

-If you are lucky, it worked on your system, but there is no guarantee.
+If we’re lucky, it ran successfully, but there’s no guarantee this will work for every system.
 Some systems only support a single argument on the shebang line (see here). spack-python, which is a wrapper script for spack python, solves this issue.

-Bring up the file in your editor again and change the env argument to spack-python as follows:
+Bring up the file in the editor again and change the env argument to spack-python as follows:

 #!/usr/bin/env spack-python